1fish2/BBQTimer/README.md

   the main activity or via the Settings menu?
 * Display a notification for the alarms so people can tell why it chimed.

-* Make the text auto-resize to fit in the Activity's window.
 * Set up signed, optimized, deployable release builds.
 * Set other AndroidManifest.xml values.
 (Search info?)
+* Use a font-resizing text view fit long durations into the Activity.
+* Use a font-resizing heuristic to fit hours into a minimum width home screen widget without eliding the seconds.
 * Implement Activity#onCreateThumbnail()?
 * Follow system theme colors?
 * Test on various OS versions, screen sizes, and pixel densities.
 (Is the widget preview image